 I.79.3: I take ab as a parallel and paraphrase of 2c, with Agni/the thunder cloud leading (náyan) the lightning flashes, while himself swollen with rain.
-Others supply different objects, and a radical (and in my view misguided) view of the passage makes náyan a $3^{rd}$ pl. finite verb with Agni as its object - quite awkward because he is in the nominative in pāda a (píyānaḥ).
-That syntactic problem is resolved by emendation (\píyānaṃ Old [SBE], subsequently rejected in Noten) or by taking rtásya páyasā píyānaḥ as a parenthetical (Re).
+Others supply different objects, and a radical (and in my view misguided) view of the passage makes náyan a 3rd pl. finite verb with Agni as its object - quite awkward because he is in the nominative in pāda a (píyānaḥ).
+Those who hold that view resolve the syntactic problem in ad hoc ways, by emendation (píyānaḥ Old [SBE], subsequently rejected in Noten) or by taking rtásya páyasā píyānaḥ as a parenthetical (Re).

-It is unclear whether $p \acute{a}rijm\bar{a}$ is meant as an epithet of Varuṇa or a separate entity.
+It is unclear whether $p\acute{a}rijm\bar{a}$ is meant as an epithet of Varuṇa or a separate entity.
 Arguments can be made either way: in VII.40.6 the adjective qualifies wind and is associated with rain, and having Wind (Vāta) involved in this thunderstorm context would be understandable.
-On the other hand, a fourth god would break up the unity of the standard Āditya triad.
-The same pāda is found in X.93.4, but in the context of a longer list of gods.
+On the other hand, a fourth god would break up the unity of the standard \bar{A} ditya triad.
+The same $p\bar{a}$ da is found in X.93.4, but in the context of a longer list of gods.